 Monthly change: output growth in the Euro area in May

-Estimated figures from Eurostat, the EU’s statistical office, indicate that manufacturing output in the had an increase of 1.4 per cent from April to May 2022.
+Estimated figures from Eurostat, the EU’s statistical office, indicate that manufacturing output in the The euro area comprises the 19 European Union (EU) member states that have adopted the euro as their common currency. had an increase of 1.4 per cent from April to May 2022.
 In the same period, Norwegian manufacturing production declined by 2.3 per cent.

 Sweden saw an increase of 1.0 per cent in the same period, while Denmark had an output growth of 2.8 per cent.